 How to Adopt a Dog from Another Country

-Work with a Reputable Animal Shelter or Rescue.
+1. Work with a Reputable Animal Shelter or Rescue

 Whether you find your dog as a stray or in a shelter while abroad, it’s important to work with a trustworthy animal shelter or rescue.
-A reputable animal welfare group will take care of most of the heavy lifting for you.
+A reputable animal welfare group will take care of most of the heavy lifting for you — like spay and neuter surgeries, immunization shots, and checking for parasites and diseases.
 Make sure you check their reviews, inquire with local friends or travel agents, and do your due diligence.

 The rescue will ensure you follow all the regulations required, but it’s a good idea to review the complete rules and requirements from the CDC, the USDA, and any additional state guidelines for importing dogs from other countries.
 Typically, all that is required is a healthy-looking dog, a valid rabies vaccination certificate, and a certificate of health from a veterinarian indicating the dog is in good shape to travel.
 The cost for adopting a dog overseas varies widely; expect the adoption fee to be up to $400, depending on the organization.

 The animal shelter will work with you to bring your dog home.
 If there’s enough time—and you’re flying an animal-friendly airline—you might be able to take the dog with you on your flight home.
 Be sure to inquire about the timing of the certification so you can determine if this might be feasible.

 If you’re transporting the dog yourself, be aware of all the rules and regulations of your airline for dog travel.
 Make sure you have an approved airline carrier and all the paperwork squared away before the flight.
 Visit the airline’s website or contact their customer service to determine any additional requirements for overseas travel.
 To limit stress on your dog, try to get a direct flight.